Meet the Board: Kirk Stambler

 -Kirk Stambler

-It’s a bold and audacious attempt to save our world through science, technology and cooperation.
-It’s a generational challenge that can give people meaning at a time when many feel powerless and hopeless.
+The planetary sunshade project is a bold and audacious attempt to save our world through science, technology and cooperation.
+Solving the climate crisis is a generational challenge that has the potential to give people meaning at a time when many feel powerless and hopeless.

 How do you approach the challenge of translating a concept often found in science fiction into a scientifically and politically feasible initiative?

-We've been searching for that collective element in our society.
-I think the planetary sunshade can overcome the cynicism and resignation.
-Overcoming cynicism, resignation and hopelessness is a fundamental part of the project's success.
+Lately, it has been hard to find that kind of collective sense of purpose in our society.
+I think the planetary sunshade mission has the potential to overcome the cynicism and resignation that people feel today.
+Overcoming that cynicism, resignation and hopelessness must be a fundamental part of the project's success.

 What values do you want to bring to the board of Sunshade foundation?